rbtnn/vim-close_scratch/README.md

 * preview window
 * scratch window (which is `&buftype == 'nofile'`)

-but otherwise this command can not close.
+but otherwise this command CAN NOT close.

 ## License